papachristoumarios/llm-network-formation/README.md

 The (cached) outputs of the simulations are located in `outputs/`.
 If you wish to rerun the experiments, erase the contents of this directory.

-### Simulation outputs for the real-world datasets
+### Simulation outputs for the real-world datasets and human baseline data

-The simulation outputs for the real-world datasets can be found [here](https://drive.google.com/drive/folders/1pP-zOe4XS--5MArs6Hr4_hUmRhgomzzK?usp=drive_link).
-To include them in the project, download them and place them in the `outputs/` folder.
+The simulation outputs for the real-world datasets can be found [here](https://drive.google.com/drive/folders/1nalOHz7fYA7EFegZ1wKuwz56BMuZB1ex?usp=drive_link).

+To include the pre-run simulation outputs in the project, download them and place them in the `outputs/` folder.
+To include the human baseline data in the project, download them and place them in the `user_study_data_public` directory.

 ### Running the experiments on your own data